Photos courtesy of Karen Barber

 Ivy Evelyn Hancock, 3, born Ipswich.

-Lazarus is also remembered on Holy Trinity church Memorial, Ipswich.
+Lazarus is also remembered on the war memorial at Holy Trinity Church , Ipswich.